mvirenius/vafael/README.md

 # FacetWP ElasticPress integration
 This simple plugin adds ElasticPress support for FacetWP search facets.
 Plugin supports multiple "ElasticPress engines", which could have their own settings like "post_type" and "search_fields".
-Engine settings are be defined by using ElasticPress supported WP_Query arguments, when registering an new search engine.
+Engine settings are defined by using ElasticPress supported WP_Query arguments, when registering an new search engine.

 ## Requirements
 - Buy, install and configure [FacetWP](https://facetwp.com/)